Existence and Uniqueness of Traveling Fronts in Lateral Inhibition Neural Fields with Sigmoidal Firing Rates: Main Results

+\end{lemma} We see in \cref{lemma: Global_Utau_Bounds} that the bounds on $\Delta_{\tau}$ are defined implicitly.
+However, one of the conveniences of the result is that all functions $V_\delta$ have closed form.

-The first theorem rigorously shows that fronts persist under $L^1$ perturbations of the Heaviside firing rate.
-We use the implicit function theorem to prove the claim. \begin{theorem}[Perturbation of Heaviside] Suppose $0<\theta<\f{2}$ and $(U_0,\mu_0)$ is a unique front solution pair to
+Using the global bounds above, we are able to obtain our main existence and uniqueness results.
+The next theorem rigorously shows that fronts persist under $L^1$ perturbations of the Heaviside firing rate.
+We use the implicit function theorem to prove existence and \cref{lemma: Global_Wave_Bounds,lemma: Global_Utau_Bounds} to prove uniqueness.
+The application of this theorem gives the results in \cref{subsec: Nontech} (1). \begin{theorem}[Perturbation of Heaviside] Suppose $(V_\theta,v_\theta)$ is a unique front solution pair to